DTS3: 3-slot rugged Network Attached File Server

-The Compact Network Storage 2-Slot (CNS2) with Type 1 is a rugged network file server (NFS) that supports industry-standard network storage protocols (NFS, CIFS, HTTP, and FTP) through two 1GbE...
+The Curtiss-Wright UNS (Unattended Network Storage) is a rugged network attached storage (NAS) system that supports industry-standard network storage protocols (NFS, CIFS, iSCSI, HTTP, and FTP)...

 The Compact Network Storage 4-slot (CNS4) is a conduction-cooled, high-performance network file server with scalable storage and encryption options.
 CNS4 is network-agile supporting CIFS, NFS,...

 The Data Transport System 3-slot (DTS3) is a rugged Network Attached Storage (NAS) file server for use in mobile vehicles, field ground stations, and aircraft.
-The DTS3 is easily integrated into Network Centric systems providing an easy-to-use, turn-key, rugged Network File Server.
-The DTS3 system houses three Removable Memory Cartridges (RMC) that provide quick off load of data.
-The RMC can be easily removed from one DTS3 and installed into any other DTS3 providing full transfer of data seamlessly between one or more networks in separate locations (e.g. ground-vehicle-ground).
+The DTS3 is easily integrated into network centric systems providing an easy-to-use, turn-key, rugged Network File Server (NFS).
+The system houses three Removable Memory Cartridges (RMC) that provide quick off load of data.
+The RMC can be easily removed from one DTS3 and installed into any other DTS3 providing full data transfer seamlessly between one or more networks in separate locations (e.g. ground-vehicle-ground).

 With a network switch (or redundant switches) in the middle of the system, any network-enabled device can communicate with any other similar device.
-Network Attached Storage devices like the DTS3 allow any client to retrieve stored data or save new captured data.
-A NAS device provides SWaP advantages by negating the need for storage in each computer, display, or management device.
-These network clients can use the DTS3 to store sensor or maintenance data and to retrieve the latest mission and digital map data.
-These network devices can be different operating systems (Linux, VxWorks, Windows, etc) or CPU’s as long as they support industry standard protocols like NFS, CIFS, FTP, or HTTP.
+NAS, like the DTS3, allow any client to retrieve stored data or save newly captured data.
+A NAS provides size, weight, and power (SWaP) advantages by negating the need for storage in each computer, display, or management device.
+These network clients can use the DTS3 to store sensor or maintenance data and to retrieve the latest mission and digital map data and can be different operating systems (Linux, VxWorks, Windows, etc) or CPU’s as long as they support industry standard protocols like NFS, CIFS, FTP, or HTTP.